Chapter 39. Mom Secrets and Her Recue by DadElizabeth Lin Johnson

 "How many Mom?
 How many men came at night?"

-I think, how to escape?
-Chinese boss lady say, if I run away, family must pay money back paid for me, I sold girl, no can leave.
+I think, how escape?
+Chinese boss lady say, if run away, family must pay money back paid for me.
+I sold girl, no can leave.
 I think… find policeman, be safe.

-Soon policeman, he come… Door tinkle.
+Soon policeman, come.
+Door tinkle.
 I see him, think me now okay.
-He, talk to China boss lady.
-No give her money.
+He talk to China boss lady.
+He no give her money.
 No, she give him money, ring bell, we stand for look-see.
 He pick me, sex me.
 After sex me, I say to him, take me out with him.
 He, laugh.
-He, say next time, he, take me out, take me jail.
-He, laugh at take me out, to jail while he dress up.
+He, say next time, he take me out, take me jail.
+He, laugh at take me out, to jail while he put clothes on.

-When he leave, he still laugh take me, out to jail.
-Then I know police get money, not pay, sex girl free, police not help me."
+When he leave, he still laugh, take me out to jail.
+Then I know police get money, not pay, sex girl free, police no help me."

 When she paused, I hugged her, broke free, wiped the tears streaming on my face, then waited for her to start again but she was not ready.
 At last, I asked.

 "How’d you get here?

 "After year, me pregnant, no can have baby.
 They no like, Rickie, no more baby.
-Chinese doctor, he, visit.
-Sometimes give girl needle shot.
-If girl pregnant, he, take baby out, throw away.
+Chinese doctor, he come.
+Sometime he give girl needle shot.
+If girl pregnant, he take baby out, throw away.
 He take baby out me, throw away.

-After I no pregnant, Chinaman, different Chinaman, boss, he come, take Burma girl, take me in big boat to San Francisco.
+After I no pregnant, Chinaman, different Chinaman, he come give China boss money, take Burma girl, take me in big boat to San Francisco.

 When boat go under bridge, I look up, promise Rickie we run away.